joshbeard/resume/development.md

 ## Why

 I've maintained my resume in different ways over the years, more recently in simple HTML.
-I hate using word processors and their nightmare document formats.
+I don't like using word processors and their nightmare document formats.
 I want a website version, but I also wanted a PDF and Markdown copy.
 For fun, I generate it in several formats, including some more esoteric ones like a [man page](), `finger resume@jbeard.co`, and [Gemini](gemini://jbeard.co/resume.gmi)